JoeVirtual/KonFoo/docs/pointers/index.rst

       Index(byte=2, bit=0, address=3, base_address=1, update=False))]

 .. note::

   The class name of the instance is used for the root name as long as no *name* is given.

-You can **list** the *attributes* of each :ref:`field <field>` of a `pointer`_ as a **flatten** ordered dictionary by calling the method :meth:`~Container.to_dict`.
+You can **list** the *attributes* of each :ref:`field <field>` of a `pointer`_ as a **flatten** dictionary by calling the method :meth:`~Container.to_dict`.

-Default attribute is the field :attr:`~Field.value`.
+The default attribute is the field :attr:`~Field.value`.

     >>> # List the field values of the pointer and its attached data object.
     >>> pointer.to_dict()
     {'Pointer': {'field': '0x1', 'data.size': 14, 'data.item': '0x10'}}

     >>> # List the field values of the pointer and nested pointers.
     >>> pointer.to_dict(nested=True)  #doctest: +SKIP
     {'Pointer': {